coderefinery/installation/content/editors.md

   ````
 `````

-To set it as the git editor:
+To set it as the default editor for Git:

 ```console
 $ git config --global core.editor nano